Entsllor/django-market/Howto_run_with_nginx_uwsgi.md

 ### Configure Nginx

-Write actual paths in django_nginx.conf and check paths are valid.
+Write actual paths in nginx.conf and check paths are valid.

 You can configure this file as you need.
 Then create a symbol link.